Mexico soccer star Marquez among 22 sanctioned for drug ties

 Messages left for Marquez's agent, Enrique Nieto, seeking comment were not immediately answered.

 Flores Hernandez allegedly operated independently in the northern city of Guadalajara but maintained alliances with the Sinaloa and Jalisco New Generation cartels.
-According to federal court records, Flores Hernandez was arrested July 20 and is pending extradition.
+According to federal court records, Flores Hernandez was arrested July 20 and extradition is pending.

+The Mexican Attorney General's Office also seized related assets Wednesday, including the Grand Casino near Guadalajara, according to the U.S. statement.

+Mexican prosecutors said they were working closely with U.S. authorities on the investigation and added that Marquez came voluntarily to the Attorney General's Office to provide a statement.

-Mike Vigil, former chief of international operations for the U.S. Drug Enforcement Administration and author of the book "Deal," said Flores Hernandez has been in the business since the 1980s.
+Mike Vigil, former chief of international operations for the U.S. Drug Enforcement Administration and author of the book "Deal," said the 64-year old Flores Hernandez has been in the business since the 1980s.

 "He is extraordinarily crafty in the way he strategizes and the way that he navigates between cartels," Vigil said.

-But, the former agent added, Flores Hernandez has remained a mid-level drug trafficker, never forming what one would call a cartel, and of late had aligned himself with Nemesio Oceguera of Jalisco New Generation.
+But, the former agent added, Flores Hernandez has remained a mid-level drug trafficker, never forming what one would call a cartel, and of late had aligned himself with Nemesio Oseguera of the Jalisco New Generation Cartel.

 "Raul Flores Hernandez has operated for decades because of his longstanding relationships with other drug cartels and his use of financial front persons to mask his investments of illegal drug proceeds," John E. Smith, director of the Office of Foreign Assets Control, said in the statement.